 A lot of people are wondering why LED TVs have greater sales despite having worse picture quality.
 A big reason is that most people have bright living rooms, and not a dedicated dark room.
 LEDs perform better in this kind of environment because they can get significantly brighter.

 I am looking for a 60 - 70" for living room with lots of windows.
 I watch sports and some movies and will be mounting it on the wall.
 My concerns are glare, motion blur and TV thickness.
 Cost is not a main concern.
 How do I choose between plasma and lcd?

-Due to your room full of windows, go for an LED.
-It will be a lot brighter than the plasma and with less glare.
-Motion blur will not be an issue if you go for a top model.
+Because your room is full of windows, go for an LED.
+It will be a lot brighter than a plasma and with less glare (check out the reflection pictures

-Are burn-ins still an issue with Plasma TVs like it was at the beginning?
+Is burn-in still an issue with Plasma TVs like it was at the beginning?